 A trip to the Faroe Islands would be incomplete without visiting the picturesque town of Saksun.

 Saksun is located on the northern edge of Streymoy, the largest island in the Faroe Islands.
-In this tiny village, you’ll find incredible views of the Pollurin Lagoon, grass-roofed houses, and majestic waterfalls cascading down the surrounding cliffs.
+In this tiny village, you’ll find incredible views of the Pollurin Lagoon (and the beautiful Saksun lagoon walk), grass-roofed houses, and majestic waterfalls cascading down the surrounding cliffs.

 Visiting Saksun is a perfect day trip from Tórshavn, the capital of the Faroe Islands.
 Add this destination to your itinerary and use the guide below to get the most out of your visit.

 Important: Know Before You Go